Skip to content

 🪵 Step 1: Choose Your Toy Shapes

-Before you start cutting, decide what simple toy you want to make — cars, trucks, animals, blocks, or a pull toy.
+Before you start cutting, decide what kind of toy you want to make — cars, trucks, animals, blocks, or pull toys.

-👉👉 Pro Tip: Simple outlines always look better.
-Avoid tiny details — smooth curves make toys safer and easier to cut.
+👉👉 Pro Tip: Simple outlines usually look best.
+Avoid tiny details — smooth curves are easier to cut and safer for little hands.

 🔪 Step 2: Cut Out the Toy Shapes

 👉👉 Pro Tip: Make relief cuts on tight curves.
-It keeps your blade from binding and gives you cleaner edges with way less frustration.
+They help prevent blade binding and make it easier to follow the shape cleanly.

 🪚 Step 3: Sand Everything Smooth

-Kids’ toys need to feel good in the hand, so don’t rush this part — smooth curves and soft edges make a huge difference.
-Work through the surfaces, check your corners, and make sure every piece is kid-safe.
+Kids’ toys should feel comfortable in the hand, so don’t rush this part.
+Smooth curves and soft edges make a huge difference.
+Check every corner and make sure each piece is safe for little hands.

-👉👉 Pro Tip: Hit the edges from multiple angles.
-A quick pass from each direction gives you cleaner, rounder corners without over-sanding.
+👉👉 Pro Tip: Sand from multiple angles.
+A quick pass from different directions helps create smoother, rounder edges without over-sanding.

 🔧 Step 4: Drill the Axle Holes (If Making Cars or Trucks)

 👉👉 Pro Tip: Drill halfway from one side, then flip the piece and drill from the other.
-It keeps the holes straight and prevents tear-out.
+This helps keep the holes straight and reduces tear-out.

 🚗 Step 5: Install the Wheels (If Your Toy Has Them)

 👉👉 Pro Tip: Don’t glue the wheels themselves — only the caps.
-That keeps the wheels spinning smooth instead of locking up.
+That keeps the wheels spinning freely instead of locking up.

 🎨 Step 6: Add Any Finishing Touches

-Natural oil, beeswax, or a non-toxic toy finish will protect the wood while keeping that classic handmade look.
+Natural oil, beeswax, or a non-toxic toy finish will help protect the wood while preserving that classic handmade look.

 Final Thoughts…